MikyGus/GodotAddonMenuSystem/README.md

 The demofiles referred to in this documentation can be found in the `documentation/scenes` folder.

+After some short descriptions of some of the nodes, I will walk you through building up a gamemenu step by step.

 ## Main concepts
 Start by building a main menu as you normally would.
 With Control-nodes and Button-nodes.